String Connections and Chern-Simons Theory: Background on Bundle Gerbes

 \section{Background on Bundle Gerbes}

 This section introduces some of the basic definitions concerning bundle gerbes and connections on bundle gerbes on the basis of \cite{waldorf1}.
-There are a few new results on the duality for bundle gerbes and on the spaces of connections on bundle gerbes and isomorphisms.
+There are a few new results about spaces of connections on bundle gerbes and isomorphisms.